arkaic/BlackjackV2/README.md

 =======================

 Tuesday May 13
-	-Prototyped a design of GUI
+-Prototyped a design of UI

 Thursday May 15
 -UML'd and modeled version 1
 -went through an activity diagram of version 1's dealFirst procedure

 Friday May 16
+-Finalized prototype design of UI
+-insurance shall have its own area on the screen, instead of a dialog box
 -